McKean-Vlasov SDE and SPDE with Locally Monotone Coefficients: Introduction

 where $\phi$ belongs to the space of square integrable functions.
 We remark that $\mathcal{L}_{X^0(t)}$ (rather than $\mathcal{L}_{X^{\phi}(t)}$) appears in the coefficients of (\ref{eq05}) and will be utilized to construct the rate function of LDP, which is crucial in the McKean-Vlasov case and coincides also with the intuition since the distribution $\mathcal{L}_{X^{\varepsilon}(t)}$ of $X^{\varepsilon}(t)$ is not random so that the corresponding convergence is independent of the occurrence of a rare event w.r.t.~the random variable $X^{\varepsilon}(t)$.
 It should be pointed out that because the classical localization argument is unsuitable in the McKean-Vlasov case, some new and nontrivial analysis are needed here compared to the previous works on LDP for classical SPDEs (cf.~e.g.~\cite{L1,LTZ,RZ2,XZ}) and also for MVS(P)DEs (cf.~\cite{ADRST,DST,HLL3,LSZZ,SY}).
 As a consequence, we can directly obtain the LDP for a large class of MVSPDE models.

 The rest of manuscript is organized as follows.
 In Section \ref{sec3}, we study the strong and weak existence and uniqueness of solutions to MVSDEs (\ref{eq01}).
 In Section \ref{sec4}, we devote to investigating the existence and uniqueness of variational solutions to MVSPDEs (\ref{eq03}).
 In Section \ref{sec5}, we establish the Freidlin-Wentzell type LDP for MVSPDEs within the framework of Section \ref{sec4}.
 In Section \ref{sec6} and \ref{example1} we present many concrete examples to illustrate the wide applicability of our main results.
-And we postpone some lemmas to the end as Appendix.
+And we recall some lemmas in the Appendix for the reader's convenience.

 Throughout this paper $C_{p}$ denotes a positive constant which may changes from line to line, where the subscript $p$ is used to emphasize that the constant depends on certain parameter.